silvermine/standardization/README.md

 ### Migration to `standards` NPM script

-At some point we will be migrating away from grunt as a task runner.
-To facilitate this future transition, we should begin adding a NPM script called `standards` to `package.json`.
-Where impractical to remove grunt altogether from a project, we should:
+We are in the process of migrating away from grunt as a task runner.
+This being the case, we are switching from `grunt standards` to `npm run standards` as our default "run the linting/standards checks" command.
+The goal is to help reduce cognitive load for developers when they begin work on a project.
+For example, they will not have to ask the question:

-   * Add the `standards` NPM script
+> "What's the standards command I need to run?
+Does this project still use grunt?".

-   * Add calls to any linting and standards-related NPM scripts to this new script
+When updating projects, even if they still use `grunt` as the primary build tool, we should:

-   * Add a call to `grunt standards` inside of this script
+1. Add a new `standards` NPM script which will run all the linting and standards-related scripts
-   * Remove calls to `grunt standards` from CI configuration files (`.travis.yml`, etc)
+   * If the project still relies on `grunt standards`, this script should contain a call to `grunt standards`
-   * Add a call to `npm run standards` to these CI configuration files
+2. Replace any calls to `grunt standards` with `npm run standards` in CI configuration files (`.travis.yml`, etc)

 Example: